-In our blog series these next few weeks, we will share with you some "hidden gems" that we love!
+In our blog series these next few weeks, we will share with you some “hidden gems” that we love!
 The Mediterranean is rich with so many special destinations.
-There are seemingly never-ending options and choices for those looking to discover the countries that Bella Vita Travels designs vacations to, and this week we will share some destinations that are just starting to make their way onto our client dream lists- inland Croatia and Slovenia.
+There are seemingly never-ending options and choices for those looking to discover the countries that Bella Vita Travels designs vacations to.
+This week we will share some destinations that are just starting to make their way onto our client dream lists, Zagreb and Slovenia.
 Though Slovenia isn’t on the Mediterranean sea, its strategic location nestled between northern Italy and Croatia make it an interesting, unique “add on” to an itinerary in that area.

-Croatia is a country that in past years has skyrocketed to the top of travelers requests, and most frequently, the long stretch of coast dotted with charming islands, the bluest water and the lure of “island life” are what people associate with this seaside country, but the inland capital of Zagreb is a city that is worth of visit for those looking for an alternative to the sea.
-What we love about Zagreb is that being a smaller city and one less “known” by foreign tourists is that it takes the pressure off you to feel that you need to see it all.
-There’s no Eiffel Tower or Colosseum that you feel that you need to add to your itinerary, so your experience is that this fascinating city is truly yours to discover.
-It’s a smaller city that lends itself to be explored on foot- the “upper town” is full of enchanting cobblestone streets and medieval churches and (of course) a magnificent castle, whereas the “lower town” is more colorful, both architecturally and culturally.
+Croatia is a country that in past years has skyrocketed to the top of travelers requests.
+Most frequently, the long stretch of coast dotted with charming islands, the bluest water and the lure of “island life” are what people associate with this seaside country.
+Yet, the inland capital of Zagreb is a city that is worth of visit for those looking for an alternative to the sea.
+What we love about Zagreb is that being a smaller city, and one less “known” by foreign tourists, is that it takes the pressure off you to feel that you need to see it all.
+There’s no Eiffel Tower or Colosseum that you feel that you need to add to your itinerary.
+And so your experience is that this fascinating city is truly yours to discover.
+It’s a smaller city that lends itself to be explored on foot.
+The “upper town” is full of enchanting cobblestone streets and medieval churches and (of course) a magnificent castle.
+Whereas the “lower town” is more colorful, both architecturally and culturally.
 There are quirky museums (the museum of broken relationships for one), cathedrals with spires that sweep the sky, beautiful wooded parks with lakes.
-It’s also an amazing place to experience Croatia cafe culture- the streets are lined with tiny bars of people sitting outside and enjoying the day, sipping coffee or a glass of local beer.
+It’s also an amazing place to experience Croatia cafe culture.
+The streets are lined with tiny bars of people sitting outside and enjoying the day, sipping coffee or a glass of local beer.

 Zagreb is also only a half hour drive to the Slovenian border, and two hours to the Slovenian capital of Ljubljana, another hidden gem and a great starting point for a Slovenian side trip.